-Have you ever had one of those days with a torrential downpour and a dog that hates the rain?
+Have you ever had one of those days with when it is a very hot sunny day and you are not able to walk your dog just in case of burnt paws or potential heat stroke risk? or a torrential downpour and a dog that hates the rain?
 Have you had friends and family over and you want to make sure your pet is entertained and not becoming destructive?
 There are so many ways to purchase or make toys and activities to keep your dogs entertained at home!
 Mental and physical stimulation are great for dogs of all, toys and games can help keep them active and alert.

 If you have an old sock that your dog loves to get hold of or a t-shirt that’s seen better days, you can make use of it by putting a plastic water bottle inside the sock and tying it up at the end.
 Most dogs love the crinkle sound it makes and keeps them entertained for hours!
 Make sure to remove the bottle lid and take away the toy if they chew through the sock to avoid ingestion.
 You can hide the Crinkle toy around the house for added Hide and Seek games.

 If you have a dog that’s treat-crazy then you can easily make them a snuffle rug, a fantastic mentally stimulating game for them.
 Simply buy a plastic sink mat with holes in and tie strips of old t-shirt, towels or blankets to each hole and it becomes a shaggy rug to hide a number of different treats in for them to sniff around and find.

 If you are not DIY inclined (some of us may be awesome with pets and dogs but we are all thumbs when it comes to making things!!) you can also purchase pre-made snuffle mats online from various websites.